keystonejs/keystone/docs/guides/relationships.md

 }
 ```

 The `many: true` option indicates that `User` can store multiple references to tasks.
 Note that we've changed `task` to `tasks`.
-Copy this code to your application and don't forget to change the `assignee` field in `Todos.js` to match the new field name.
-Now in the admin UI you can pick multiple tasks for a user.
+Copy this code to your application and don't forget to change the `assignee` field in `Todos.js` to match the new field name `User.tasks`.
+Now in the AdminUI you can pick multiple tasks for a user.

 See also: